Microbiology of Lyme disease: Outer surface proteins

 The outer membrane of B. burgdorferi is composed of various unique outer surface proteins (Osp) named OspA through OspF.
 Osp proteins are lipoproteins anchored by N-terminally attached fatty acid molecules to the membrane.
 They are presumed to play a role in virulence, transmission, or survival in the tick.

 OspA, OspB, and OspD are expressed by B. burgdorferi residing in the gut of unfed ticks, suggesting they promote the persistence of the spirochete in ticks between blood meals.
 During transmission to the mammalian host, when the nymphal tick begins to feed and the spirochetes in the midgut begin to multiply rapidly, most spirochetes cease expressing OspA on their surfaces.
 Simultaneous with the disappearance of OspA, the spirochete population in the midgut begins to express an OspC and migrates to the salivary gland.
 Upregulation of OspC begins during the first day of feeding and peaks 48 hours after attachment.

 The OspA and OspB genes encode the major outer membrane proteins of B. burgdorferi.
 The two Osp proteins show a high degree of sequence similarity, indicating a recent duplication event.
 Virtually all spirochetes in the midgut of an unfed nymph tick express OspA.
 OspA promotes the attachment of B. burgdorferi to the tick protein TROSPA, present on tick gut epithelial cells.
 OspB also has an essential role in the adherence of B. burgdorferi to the tick gut.
-Although OspD has been shown to bind to tick gut extracts in vitro, as well as OspA and OspB, it is not essential for the attachment and colonization of the tick gut, and it is not required for human infections.
+Although OspD, as well as OspA and OspB, has been shown to bind to tick gut extracts in vitro it is not essential for the attachment and colonization of the tick gut, and it is not required for human infections.